Explainer: G7 tax deal – what was agreed and what does it mean for Ireland?

 In what could be the biggest corporation tax reform in years, Ireland stands to lose €2bn

-The G7 group of advanced economies on Saturday reached what has been described as an “historic” deal to make multinational companies pay more tax.
+The G7 group of advanced economies on Saturday reached what has been described as an “historic” deal to make multinational companies pay more tax and change how they make payments.

 Here we explain what was agreed and the possible consequences for Ireland.